cddwx/crudeblog/README.md

 * anoymous comment to a article
 * admin user log in, log out
 * write and add article, with category
-* write article in pure text, then replace strings for store
 * edit and update previous article
 * delte article
+* markdown convert(store in markdown, convert to html when dispaly)

 ## Undone